 Sears could open select stores in areas where they would be best utilized, in resort cities, college towns and major metropolitan areas.
 Places like Los Angeles, Honolulu, New York City, Miami, Virginia Beach.
 Portland, Maine.
 The Connecticut coast.

 There is still a market for this sort of thing.
-Bass Pro Shops and giant Sports Authority both have their place, but even though they are around, this blog gets a number of hits of people looking for Sears Jon Boats.
+Bass Pro Shops and giant Sports Authority both have their place, but even though they are around, this site gets thousands of visits from people looking for Sears Jon Boats.
 The world still loves Sears Jon Boats, Ted Williams boat engines and Gamefisher electric motors.